devops329/devops/instruction/deliverable11ChaosTesting/deliverable11ChaosTesting.md

 # ⓫ Chaos testing: JWT Pizza

+🔑 **Key points**

+- Validate your metrics and alerts by responding to a chaos test.

+---

 ![course overview](../sharedImages/courseOverview.png)

 The JWT Pizza application has the ability built into it to inject Chaos into the system.
 It is an important part of your role as a DevOps engineer to know how to expediently, and efficiently, respond to critical events.
 This deliverable will give you significant experience with that process.